 Graduate Writing Center

-UPDATE: The GWC will remain open during the Fall 2020 semester for virtual and phone consultations.
+The GWC is open for the Spring 2021 semester for virtual and phone consultations.
 To schedule a consultation, email your documents to email@example.com.
 Please see the information below or check our blog's FAQ page for more information about our operations.

 The Graduate Writing Center is a resource for graduate student writers who desire to improve their writing skills.
 Consultants help with writing projects at all stages of the composition process - generating ideas, organizing, and revising - whether students are working on academic papers, reports, personal statements and applications, papers intended for publication, theses and dissertations, or grant proposals.
 The Graduate Writing Center is a partnership between the English Department and the Graduate School.